zackkrida/fauxpenverse-api/DOCUMENTATION_GUIDELINES.md

 image_stats_description = \
   """
-  image_stats is an API endpoint to get a list of all content providers and their respective number of images in the Openverse catalog.
+  image_stats is an API endpoint to get a list of all content providers and their respective number of images in the fauxpenverse catalog.

   You can use this endpoint to get details about content providers such as `source_name`, `image_count`, `display_name`, and `source_url`.